giginet/CustomKeyboardTextField/README.md

     }

     func inputAccessoryView(with textField: UITextField) -> CustomKeyboardAccessoryView? {
-        // Return accessoryView or nil
+        // Return CustomKeyboardAccessoryView or nil
         // ToolbarKeyboardAccessoryView is built-in
-        // Of cource, you can implement your own toolbars let accessoryView = ToolbarKeyboardAccessoryView(with: textField)
+        // Of cource, you can implement your own toolbars
+        // CustomKeyboardAccessoryView has same interface with CustomKeyboardView let accessoryView = ToolbarKeyboardAccessoryView(with: textField)
         return accessoryView
     }